rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 ```

 #### Manage Device

-This action is used to perform management tasks on a device such as rebooting and syncing.
+This action is used to perform management tasks on a device such as rebooting and syncing

 ##### Input